-In addition, this quantum degenerate mixture is unique in that one of its constituents is a highly-magnetic atom, \bEr, with a magnetic moment of $7\, \mu_B$ whereas the other one, \bYb, is nonmagnetic.
-This offers the novel possibility of studying the magnetic-nonmagnetic impurity problem at vanishing inter-species interactions by means of a Feshbach resonance, especially when loaded into an optical lattice.
+In addition, this quantum degenerate mixture is unique in that one of its constituents is a highly magnetic atom, \bEr, with a magnetic moment of $7\, \mu_B$ whereas the other one, \bYb, is nonmagnetic.
+This offers the possibility of studying the magnetic-nonmagnetic impurity problem at vanishing interspecies interactions by means of a Feshbach resonance, especially when loaded into an optical lattice.
 There, the additional existence of narrow and ultranarrow optical transitions for both Er~\cite{patscheider_observation_2021} and Yb~\cite{yamaguchi_high-resolution_2010} would provide a powerful tool for such investigations.

 In the following we will first describe the details of our experiment relevant to the formation of the quantum degenerate \bEr-\bYb\ mixture (Sec.~\ref{sec:experiment}).
-We then present the experimental data and our evidences for achieving simultaneous Bose-Einstein condensates (BECs) (Sec.~\ref{sec:results}) and conclude with a short discussion of these results (Sec.~\ref{sec:discussion}).
+We then present the experimental data and our evidence for achieving simultaneous Bose-Einstein condensates (BECs; Sec.~\ref{sec:results}) and conclude with a short discussion of these results (Sec.~\ref{sec:discussion}).